 - The President and the CEO can be the legal representatives, individually or combined.

 - Limited liability and unlimited liability companies are the most common types of entities in Ecuador.

 - Minimum capital: Limited liability USD$400, unlimited liability USD$800.

-- All legal entites in Ecuador require a fiscal address.
+- All legal entities in Ecuador require a fiscal address.

 - The currency in Ecuador is US$ Dollars.

-When forming a company in Ecuador, both limited liability and unlimited liability companies can be done either online or following the normal “manual” process.
+When forming a company in Ecuador, you should know both limited liability and unlimited liability companies can be done either online or following the normal “manual” process.
 We recommend the online process because it is a lot easier, faster and the workload is transferred to the authorities.

 The shareholders will have to grant a power of attorney to their legal representative, granting him/her permission to set up a company in Ecuador on their behalf.

 Once the application is submitted, the public notary will review and approve it.
 Then, the President, General Manager and the shareholders will have to sign the deed and the corresponding documents.
-Afterwards, the notary will send the deeds, documents and all the information to the Mercantile Registry, who will review, and if approved, will inscribe the company.
+Afterwards, the notary will send the deeds, documents and all the information to the Mercantile Registry as a last step to set up a company in Ecuador, who will review, and if approved, will inscribe the company.
 At this stage of the process, the tax authority will grant the company its tax identification number (RUC).

 At this point, the company is legally incorporated.
 Nevertheless, there are some other obligations that need to be met:

 - Open a corporate bank account and deposit the company’s minimum capital.

 - Create an account with the ‘Superintendencia de Compañías’.